 Our relationships with three major teaching hospitals allow us to offer a large number of medical services and expanded services with professional experience acquired from extensive research, medical experience and state-of-the art facilities.
 Our relationship with these hospitals helps us provide our patients with the highest quality of patient care.
 This cooperative relationship is an integral part of our commitment to our patients.

-These hospital facilities include: University of Minnesota Health, Hennepin County Medical Center and University of Minnesota Masonic Children's Hospital.
+These hospital facilities include the University of Minnesota Medical Center, Hennepin County Medical Center and University of Minnesota Masonic Children's Hospital.
 Detailed information on each hospital facility can be found in the individual sections below.
 These ongoing relationships will help us in the future as well, as we continue to provide a wide variety of services for our patients and need to stay current in our awareness of new treatments and breakthroughs in medicine.

-For 75 years, University of Minnesota Health has been a leader in Diagnostic Radiology and continues to maintain its position as one the top hospitals in the nation, as defined by U.S. News & World Report.
+M Health Fairview is a leader in diagnostic radiology and is one of the top hospitals in the nation, as defined by U.S. News & World Report.
 Excelling as a teaching hospital, the medical center continues to focus on providing patients with the highest quality patient care and medical treatment.
-University of Minnesota Health gives patients access to innovative treatments, health and medical technology, superior healthcare and support services.
+M Health Fairview gives patients access to innovative treatments, health and medical technology, superior healthcare and support services.
 These innovations have led to many medical breakthroughs, including the world’s first successful open-heart surgery, the world’s first bone marrow transplant, the Midwest’s first successful double-lung transplant and Minnesota’s first living donor pediatric liver transplant.

 Hennepin County Medical Center